mateuscteixeira13/Nika-Kernel/README.md

 # What is Nika?

-Nika is an open-source kernel inspired by Linux and OSDev, with philosophies similar to Unix/Linux.
-It allows free modifications and distributions, being completely free.
+Nika is an open-source operating system kernel inspired by Linux and the OSDev community, following philosophies similar to Unix/Linux systems.

+It allows free modification and redistribution, being completely free and open for experimentation and learning.

+---

-# How compile?
+# How to compile

-You need:
+## Requirements

+You need the following tools installed:

-GCC
+- GCC
-NASM
+- NASM
-GAS(AS)
-MAKE
+- GNU Assembler (GAS / as)
+- Make

+### Install dependencies (Debian/Ubuntu)

-for install use: sudo apt install binutils build-essential
+sudo apt install binutils build-essential

+---

+## Build

-# For build run:
+To build the kernel, simply run:

 make